homics/instructions/homics/docs/user-guide/gateway.md

 **Checklist** :

-1. To verify that gateway is well implemented, launch all the applications:
+1. To check that the gateway is well implemented, launch all the applications:

         # Run monolith project
         mvn spring-boot:run -pl monolith